Emine3/NET-Thread.Terminate/README.md

 ```
 Applies the same mechanism as the documented static method Thread.ResetAbort to reset an abort request.
 This extension method should be called instead of the static method in the Thread class (Thread.ResetAbort) starting with .NET 5.
 Like on .NET Framework when calling the Abort Method, you should reset the abort request once you catch the ThreadAbortException exception; starting with .NET 7, you should do that by calling this method directly on the thread instance.

+> [!CAUTION]
+> Calling 'SuspendNative' on a thread might cause corruption in the runtime and lead to resource leakage, unreleased locks, critical points of the code unreached, and potentially, affecting the rest of the application's behavior.
+Do not use this method in production code.

 ### <center>5.
 SuspendNative <center>
 ```csharp